wuxiangzhou2010/raspberry_config/learning_note.md

 iwconfig
 ```

-### use dd rather than Win32DiskImager to flash image
+### Another way: use dd rather than Win32DiskImager to flash image
 previously I was using windwows Win32DiskImager and  SDFormatter, but it's not working properly these days with file not found error every time.then I tried linux dd command, it's working fine
 ``` bash
 # list all disks